saliaqat/regional_procedure_mapping/README.md

 **data_manipulator.py** is a library that has functions for manipulating data, such as splitting the dataframe into train/test

-**Models/simple_logistic_regression.py** is trivial example of a model wrapper, made to work well with our data.
+**Models/logistic_regression.py** is trivial example of a model wrapper, made to work well with our data.

+**main.py** shows sample code to demonstrate workflow

 ## Development
 To get started, download the .csv files from the Google Drive and paste them into input_data.
 From there, you can do the following: